rust-lang/rust/src/doc/tarpl/other-reprs.md

 On non-C-like enums, this will inhibit certain optimizations like the null- pointer optimization.

-These reprs have no affect on a struct.
+These reprs have no effect on a struct.